GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 The high level data flow is illustrated below:

 #figure(
-  image("flow-chart.jpeg", width: 80%),
+  image("flow-chart.png", width: 96%),
   caption: [Data flow of requesting permissions and extracting health data], )

 Several standardization models exist for structuring health data, including Open mHealth, FHIR and IEEE P1752.
 We chose Open mHealth due to its lightweight nature, JSON-compatibility and its specific focus on mobile health data.
-While FHIR is a powerful and widely adopted clinical standard, it introduces significant overhead for mobile use cases, requiring modeling of patients, medications and other elements irrelevant to this project.
+While FHIR is a powerful and widely adopted clinical standard, it introduces significant overhead for mobile use cases, requiring modeling of patients, medications and other elements irrelevant to this project @fhir.
 Additionally, Open mHealth has begun incorporating elements from IEEE P1752, further reinforcing its suitability for mobile-focused applications.

-This framework targets heart rate and skin temperature data.
-On Android, it extracts HeartRate @health-connect-heart-rate-type and SkinTemperature @health-connect-skin-temperature-type records from Google Health Connect.
-On iOS, it extracts HKQuantitySample objects with type heartRate @health-kit-heart-rate-type and bodyTemperature @health-kit-body-temperature-type, filtering for locations associated with skin contant measurements (e.g armpit, body, finger, toe, forehead).
-The extracted data is transformed into the Open mHealth Heart Rate schema @openmhealth-heart-rate-schema and a custom Skin Temperature schema modeled after the Open mHealth Body Temperature schema @openmhealth-body-temperature-schema.
+This framework targets heart rate and heart rate variability data.
+On Android, it extracts HeartRate @health-connect-heart-rate-type and HeartRateVariabilityRmssd @health-connect-hrv-type records from Google Health Connect.
+On iOS, it extracts HKQuantitySample objects with type heartRate @health-kit-heart-rate-type and heartRateVariabilitySDNN @health-kit-hrv-type.
+The extracted data is transformed into the Open mHealth Heart Rate schema @openmhealth-heart-rate-schema and a custom heart rate variability schema modeled in accordance with the Open mHealth schema design principles @openmhealth-schema-principles and template guidelines @openmhealth-template-guidelines.

 == 4.2 Implementation concerns

-To ensure interoperability, the plugin normalizes all extraced data into Open mHealth format regardless of the source platform or underlying API.
-Metadata not defined within the Open mHealth schema, such as device name or specific hardware information, is discarded to maintain consistency and reduce variability across platforms.
+A primary objective of the plugin is to enhance interoperability across mobile health platforms.
+To achieve this, it provides functionality to normalize all extracted data into the Open mHealth format, regardless of the source platform or its underlying API.
+Metadata not explicitly defined within the Open mHealth schema, such as device-specific identifiers or detailed hardware information, is intentionally omitted during this process.
+This approach ensures data consistency and reduces variability when aggregating data from diverse sources.

-The plugin ensures that permission handling is performed correctly and that permission states are regularly verified, as users may revoke permissions at any time.
-Both HealthKit and Health Connect offer similar permission models, which posed minimal challenges during implementation.
+Ensuring correct and user-transparent permission handling was a central, yet challenging, aspect of the implementation.
+While the plugin offers a unified API for requesting and managing data permissions, the native mechanisms provided by Apple's HealthKit and Google's Health Connect differ substantially.
+These differences presented considerable implementation hurdles.
+A significant divergence is HealthKit's privacy-centric design, which, unlike Health Connect, does not allow an application to programmatically determine the current status of read permissions for specific data types once a user has interacted with the initial permission prompt.
+Furthermore, to address operating system limitations that restrict applications from repeatedly requesting permissions, and to empower users with direct control, the plugin incorporates functionality to guide users to the relevant system settings page where they can manually adjust health data permissions for the application.

-Data granularity and sampling resolution is determined by the user via an input time window.
-The plugin adheres to the data limits and resolution supported by the respective health data store, returning data only within the requested time frame.
+Data granularity and sampling resolution are determined by the user through a specified time window for each data query.
+The plugin respects the data resolution and any rate limits imposed by the underlying native health data store (HealthKit or Health Connect), retrieving data strictly within the user-defined timeframe.

-To account for situations where a health data store is not available (e.g the data store is not installed), the plugin includes logic to direct users to the respective app store to download the required app.
-Additionally, if a user attempts to use the plugin on an unsupported OS version, they are informed of the compatibility issue through user-facing feedback.
+The plugin also addresses scenarios where necessary platform components might be missing or prerequisites are not met.
+If a user attempts to utilize the plugin on an unsupported operating system version, they are provided with clear, user-facing feedback regarding the compatibility issue.
+Similarly, if a required health data store (like Health Connect) is not installed or accessible, the plugin detects this and informs the user of the situation, guiding them on the necessary prerequisites rather than attempting automated redirections.

-The plugin is designed with extensibility in mind.
-Its architecture allows for straightforward integration of additional data types, data providers (e.g Fitbit, Garmin) and health metrics in fututre iterations.
+Finally, the plugin is designed with extensibility as a core principle.
+Its modular architecture facilitates the straightforward integration of additional health data types, new data providers (e.g., specific third-party wearable APIs beyond native platform stores), and expanded health metric support in future development iterations.

 == 4.3 Demonstration